 The Queimadas Forestry Park itself – the starting point of the popular PR9 hike, is easily accessible and about an hour’s drive from Funchal.

-Levada do Caldeirão Verde hike Madeira
+Levada do Caldeirão Verde hike details

 HIKE DIFFICULTY